-To make this old fashioned fruit pudding recipe, put 1 quart ripe blueberries, 3/4 cup sugar, and 1/2 cup water in a large pot, cover with a lid, and boil gently until there's plenty of juice.
+To make this Canadian fruit pudding recipe, put 1 quart ripe blueberries, 3/4 cup sugar, and 1/2 cup water in a large pot, cover with a lid, and boil gently until there's plenty of juice.

 Drop the Dumpling dough by spoonfuls onto the hot blueberries in the pot.
 Tightly cover the pot and cook for about 15 minutes without removing the lid.

 Serves best while hot.
 It's also good when made with raspberries, blackberries, rhubarb, apples, or strawberries in season.

 2 cups flour

 1 tablespoon butter

 1 tablespoon shortening

 Sift the flour, baking powder, salt, and sugar into a bowl.
 Cut in the butter and shortening and add enough milk to make a soft biscuit-like dough.

 This old fashioned fruit pudding recipe is easy to make and delicious when prepared with almost any fruit in season.

 Into a buttered pudding dish put a layer of raw fruit — sliced apples or peaches or raspberries are especially good in this dessert.